Kevinpgalligan/KevingalWebsite/pages/blog/mona-lisa-game-of-life.md

 Picking out any cell in the above animation, you will observe that it lives or dies according to these rules.

-Besides resulting in cool-looking patterns, it has been proven that the Game of Life ("Life" for short) can simulate anything that can be done by your computer, whether that's summing numbers or captioning images of cats.
+Besides resulting in cool-looking patterns, it has been proven that the Game of Life ("Life" for short) can simulate anything that can be done by a computer, whether that's summing numbers or captioning images of cats.
 Not bad for a petri dish.

 <img src="{{ url_for('static', filename='img/mona-lisa-gol/spaceship.gif') }}"
      alt="Spaceship pattern moving along in Life"
      class="centered">

 What does this have to do with Mona Lisa?
 It's easy to load a black & white picture as a Life state, where black pixels are live cells and white pixels are dead cells.
-In other words, we can simulate Life that starts off looking like Mona Lisa.
-The dark regions of the picture die off immediately due to overpopulation, leaving an outline, which then melts away further and leaves only hints of the original shapes.
+This allows us to simulate Life that looks like Mona Lisa.
+The dark regions die off immediately due to overpopulation, leaving an outline, which then melts away further and leaves only hints of the original picture.

 <img src="{{ url_for('static', filename='img/mona-lisa-gol/mona-start.gif') }}"
      alt="Evolution of Life with Mona Lisa picture as starting state" class="centered">

 This looks kinda cool, but what if we want to find a Life state that eventually, after following the rules of Life for a few rounds, reaches a state that looks like Mona Lisa?
-Like a slow reveal, or a way of hiding a secret message.
 This requires working backwards instead of forwards from the target picture, which turns out to be a **much** more difficult problem.

 In this article, we're going to explore just how difficult this problem is, and how it can be attempted using what are known as "SAT solvers".
 We'll then look at animations of flowers, Steve Buscemi and other objects of interest that we can generate with the solution.